-Salad dressing is one of the most popular places for bacteria to grow quickly under warm temperatures.
+Salad dressing is one of the most popular places for bacteria to proliferate under warm temperatures.

 Try to keep food in an ice-filled cooler to prevent it from rapid spoiling.

-Also, try to avoid picnic tables in lieu of clean blankets; birds often land on picnic tables to eat crumbs, leaving fecal matter behind for unsuspecting victims.
+Also, try to avoid picnic tables instead of clean blankets; birds often land on picnic tables to eat crumbs, leaving fecal matter behind for unsuspecting victims.

 Ensuring safer playtime.